 Baby farming was a term used in Victorian England to mean the taking in of an infant or child for payment.
-There was plenty of need for baby farmers in Torquay.
+And there was plenty of need for baby farmers in Torquay.
 The town was the wealthiest in England and the affluent needed a large servile class.
 Around 20% of the population were employed as domestic servants and women far outnumbered men by around a third.
-For those women not able to secure employment, there were few alternatives and prostitution was a necessary source of income for many.
+Yet for those women not able to secure employment, there were few alternatives and prostitution was a necessary source of income for many.
 ‘Sex workers’ consequently made up a significant proportion of Torquay’s female working class.
 While all communities had someone who would take in unwanted children, Torquay may have had a greater number of desperate women needing ‘child care’.
 This is where the baby farmer would come in.

 Some baby farmers ‘adopted’ children for lump-sum payments, while others cared for infants for periodic payments.
 Baby farmers, usually middle-aged women, solicited through ‘adoption’ advertisements in newspapers, and through nurses, midwives, and the keepers of lying-in houses – these were private houses where women paid to give birth.
 Particularly in the case of lump-sum adoptions, it was more profitable for the baby farmer if the infant or child died and some adopted numerous children and then neglected them or murdered them outright.
 Several were tried for murder, manslaughter, or criminal neglect and were hanged, the last baby farmer being executed in Britain in 1907.

 Though Trewman’s Exeter Flying Post described the pair as an “un-natural mother and the wretched murderess”, it may be that Charlotte was a victim of changing times.
 Baby farming was a part of life for many working class women, both urban and rural, and would generally be ignored.
-However, on 18 December 1848 Torre railway station had opened and Torquay was connected to the rest of the country – our days as a rural backwater were certainly over and traditional practices were being seen in a new way.
+However, on 18 December 1848 Torre Railway Station had opened and Torquay was connected to the rest of the country – our days as a rural backwater were certainly over and accepted traditional practices were being seen in a new way.

 What we know of the circumstances of the murder of the infant Thomas Edward Gibson Harris comes from his mother, 23 year old Mary Jane Harris.
 Mary, however, had turned Queens Evidence, where a criminal agrees to give information to to help convict another offender.
 Accordingly, as Mary was attempting to escape being hanged, she may not be an entirely objective witness.
 Nevertheless, at Exeter Assizes, her testimony revealed that Charlotte Winsor conducted a steady trade of boarding illegitimate infants for a few shillings a week or ‘putting them away’ (killing them) for a set fee of £3 to £5: